gturpin-dev/Sass-Base/docs/guide/utilities/buttons.md

 | .button-outlined-primary | outlined button become full on :hover  |
 | .button-invert-primary   |                                        |

-Buttons are generated with above classes and you can change "primary" with every `$user-colors` key. e.g. `.button-secondary` or `.button-lightgrey`
+Buttons are generated with above classes and you can change "primary" with every `$user-colors` key. e.g. `.button-secondary` or `.button-lightgrey` etc...

 ## How to custom